 Table of Contents

 Pork is known and loved for providing all sorts of delicious products.
-What’s less well-known is that pork heart can also be a nutritious and tasty dietary addition!
+What’s less well-known is that pork heart can also be a nutritious and tasty addition to your nose-to-tail diet!

 Turns out that pork heart is making a science-backed comeback.
 New research has just begun to confirm the wide-ranging health benefits of the ancient practice of eating the whole animal — heart included.